mtiller/ModelicaBook/text/source/behavior/functions/nonlinear.rst

    :include-source: no

-Looking at this figure, we can see that, in fact, we got the correct result but, in general, without the need to solve the non-linear system that would otherwise result from our ``ImplicitEvaluation`` model.
+Looking at this figure, we can see that, in fact, we got the correct result, but, in general, without the need to solve the non-linear system that would otherwise result from our ``ImplicitEvaluation`` model.